Klenät: Regional variations

 In Norway, klenäter are known as fattigmann (English: poor man), or fattigmannsbakkels (English: poor man's pastry), because, it was said, the high cost of making the cookies could leave you impoverished (fattig).
-Fattigmann tend to be made with cinnamon, cardamom and a dash of cognac as well as the other ingredients listed below.
+This is however a myth.
+Fattigmann tend to be made with cinnamon, cardamom, and a dash of cognac as well as the other ingredients listed below.

 They are also eaten in the areas of North America where Scandinavians settled during the nineteenth century and the beginning of the twentieth century.

-A similar pastry called "calzones rotos" (literally "broken panties") is eaten during winter in Chile.
+A similar pastry called "calzones rotos" (literally "broken panties") is eaten during winter in Chile, another similar pastry is commonly eaten in southern Brazil called "cueca virada" (meaning "twisted panties").

 Preparation

 The dough for klenäter is made from flour, egg yolks, sugar, and margarine or butter.
 The dough is rolled out and then cut into strips, in Iceland often with a special cutting wheel called a kleinujárn.
 (A pizza cutter can also be used.)
 The size may vary, but about 10 cm long is typical.
 The uncooked strips are covered with plastic wrap and left to rest for two hours in a cold place.
 They are then fried in oil or sometimes lard and the dough expands into shape.
 Traditionally, Icelanders fried kleinur in sheep tallow, but today oil is typically used.

-Lemon juice, brännvin or cognac are optional ingredients in klenäter.
+Lemon juice, brännvin, or cognac are optional ingredients in klenäter.
 Water mixed with acetic acid can be used instead.
 An alternative type of klenäter is smördegsklenätter (English: puff pastry klenäter).

 Klenäter should be kept in a dry place.
 The non-fried dough can be preserved in a refrigerator for a week.
 Klenäter are best served medium-warm and newly baked.